The Benefits of Bamboo Toothbrushes

 - Look for one with activated charcoal bristles as it will help remove stains and promote better overall breath.

-- Try to bundle: Though bamboo toothbrushes come at higher price points, it is possible to bundle your purchase.
-For example, Isshah sells a four-pack of bamboo toothbrushes for just $5, or about $1.25 per brush.
+- Try to bundle: Though these toothbrushes come at higher price points, it is possible to bundle your purchase.
+For example, Isshah sells a four-pack for just $5, or about $1.25 per brush.
 While the quality and ergonomics might not be as good as other bamboo brushes, the price might make more sense for many families.

 - Look for sustainability certifications: To ensure your toothbrush is fully sustainable, look for green certifications such as Green America, nontoxic, BPA-free, and zero-waste packaging, among others.